aminmr/k8s-implementation/README.md

 ```

+**Lessons:** The etcd cluster needs the data to get recover.
+If the data was deleted on one node, you only have to restore other etcd member's snapshots.

 ### Kubespray Challenges

-The Config file and hosts yaml of Kubespray implementation way was stored on this git repository but in this section I writing about the challenges I face!
+The Config file and hosts yaml of Kubespray implementation way was stored on this git repository but in this section I writing about the challenges I face:

 #### Firewall Problem